CAMB-DSbD/attestablelauncher/README.md

 </br>
-There are several technologies that can be used for creating attestables, loading them with programs and launching them into execution.
-This page describes the implementation of attestables created on Morello Boards.
-Other technologies that can be used for creating attestables are Intel SGX, ARM TrustZone and Amazon Nitre.
+There are several technologies that can be used for implementing attestables.
+This page describes the implementation of attestables implemented on Morello Boards.
+Other technologies that can be used for implementing attestables are Intel SGX, ARM TrustZone and Amazon Nitre.

 We use the term __attestable launcher__ to refer to the